lucasdximenes/shopping-cart/README.md

 Test-driven development was used in this project, the famous TDD (Test Driven Development)!
 Which helps ensure quality code, understanding your application's use cases and ensuring it's working correctly! 🚀

+Knowledge was also used in:

+- Local storage
+- JSON
+- HOFs
+- promises
+- Async/Await
+- HTML
+- CSS
+- JavaScript
+- Jest

 </details>

 # guidelines